AUSTRALIAN RESEARCH COUNCIL

 Thomas Taimre, AMSI-MASCOS PhD Scholar (2005-07)

-Thesis title: Cross-Entropy Methods for Multi-Agent Systems
+Thesis title: Advances in Cross-Entropy Methods

 The Centre of Excellence for Mathematics and Statistics